Jeremy Affeldt: Career overall

+Statistics and achievements

+Broadcasting career

 After retiring as a player, Affeldt joined CSN Bay Area as a studio analyst for Giants Pregame Live and Giants Postgame Live for the 2016 season.
 Affeldt also rejoined the Giants organization as a community ambassador.
 In mid-September 2016, during game radio broadcasts on KNBR, he provided commentary and opinion on-air with alternating Giants broadcasters, as regulars Jon Miller and Dave Flemming were away 'on assignment'.
 In February 2017 it was announced that Affeldt, along with Javier López, would be serving as fill-in color analysts on Giants telecasts during the 2017 season, due to regular analyst Mike Krukow reducing his schedule.
-Since his retirement, Affeldt has pursued his love of craft beer by opening a brewery in Boerne, TX.
-Free Roam Brewing plans to open its doors in September 2021.
+Affeldt was not brought back as an analyst for 2018.

 Pitching style

 Affeldt had three different kinds of pitches: a sinking fastball (which is rare for a lefty), a curveball, and a split.
 His fastball travelled in the low nineties, and while his curveball was not fast, it had late breaking action and got a lot of swing-throughs.
 Affeldt induced groundballs at a high rate with his sinking fastball and could also get the strikeout when the situation called for it.